Operations on spectral partition Lie algebras and TAQ cohomology: Preliminaries

 (1). $\pi_0(A)$ is a complete local Noetherian ring;

 (2). $A$ is connective and $\pi_n(A)$ is a finitely-generated module over $\pi_0(A)$ for all $n\geq 0$. \end{definition}

-Now we can state a restricted version of of the main results by Brantner and Mathew. \begin{theorem}\cite[Theorem 1.19]{bm} There is an equivalence of $\infty$-categories between complete local Noetherian $\E_\infty$-$H\Fp$-algebras and the $\infty$-category of coconnective spectral partition Lie algebras of finite type. \end{theorem}
+Now we can state a special case of the main results by Brantner and Mathew. \begin{theorem}\cite[Theorem 1.19]{bm} There is an equivalence of $\infty$-categories between complete local Noetherian $\E_\infty$-$\Fp$-algebras and the $\infty$-category of coconnective spectral partition Lie algebras of finite type. \end{theorem}